infuanfu/infuanfu.github.com/_posts/2020-10-27-zero-to-hero-with-obs-studio-on-fedora-32.md

 ### Audio tuning

 Get a half-way decent microphone.
-I use the a [Fifine USB microphone](https://www.amazon.de/-/en/gp/product/B07QC5W7G9/) and possily a [flex-arm](https://www.amazon.de/-/en/gp/product/B073VJKD9Q) as well.
+I use the a [Fifine USB microphone](https://www.amazon.de/-/en/gp/product/B07QC5W7G9/) and a [flex-arm](https://www.amazon.de/-/en/gp/product/B073VJKD9Q) to hold it up.
 It does not have the best noise floor and is somewhat sensitive to environment noise, but we'll fix that soon enough.

 - Open up OBS